 The Voice

-The Voice is a group that gives young people aged 12 to 18 a chance to meet with their peers to discuss mental health, learn life skills and have fun.
+The Voice is a weekly youth social group.
+It gives young people aged 12-18 a chance to meet with peers to discuss mental health, learn life skills and have fun.

 Please note transport must be organised by the parent/caregiver or young person (16+)